Frequently Asked Questions

 How do I get to the concert?

 Taking the Metro to the concert site is strongly advised due to traffic volume and street closings put in place for the event.
 The nearest stations are Capitol South, Federal Center SW (Orange/Blue lines) and Union Station (Red line).
-Please note that on July Fourth the Smithsonian Metro stop (Blue/Orange lines) will be closed.
-WMATA has a trip planner
+Washington Metropolitan Area Transit Authority has a trip planner

 you can use to map your route.